9 ways to keep your baby entertained

-Mix things up placing a piece of paper the size of you Ziploc inside and place it on the floor or to the tackle; This might be how you´re gonna get your kids first masterpiece!
+Mix things up by placing a piece of paper the size of your Ziploc inside and place it on the floor or to the tackle; This might be how you´re gonna get your kids first masterpiece!

 3) Homemade playdough

-Big babies love stickers, they love stickers everywhere they can place one.
+Big babies love stickers.
+They love stickers everywhere they can place one.
 Actually, they like to glue that little piece of sticky illustration, but… guess what?
 If you don’t have any stickers around the house.
-Use any tape you have, cut it into pieces and what your little onde get distracted… stick it, pull it off… stick it again… pull it off…
+Use any tape you have, cut it into pieces, and what your little one gets distracted… stick it, pull it off… stick it again… pull it off…

-Here is an idea: use pieces of tape to make a road dor train tracks for toy cars or anything else your kid likes to play with.
+Here is an idea: use pieces of tape to make a road or train tracks for toy cars or anything else your kid likes to play with.

 5) Sensory board

-Babies love to touch and discover different surface textures (and make noise too!).
-A good distraction can be improvising a sensory board on the wall or on anything you have lying around like a poster board, cardboard, wood, (the traditional one is made on a wooden panel).
-Now you need to make things stick to your board or wall, glue, tape, hot glue it really depends on your board surface (make sure the items are safely glued to the sensory wall especially little items that could be swallowed):
+Babies love to touch and discover different surface textures (and make noise, too!).
+A good distraction can be improvising a sensory board on the wall or on anything you have lying around like a poster board, cardboard, wood (the traditional one is made on a wooden panel).
+Now you need to make things stick to your board or wall, glue, tape, hot glue.
+But it really depends on your board surface (make sure the items are safely glued to the sensory wall, especially little items that could be swallowed):

 And whatever else you can come up with (let your home supplies be the limit)!

 Babies love to watch those beautiful ribbons hanging and moving with all their colors.
 For a base, you can use anything you can keep sturdy and at a safe distance from your baby, even a longer piece of ribbon (Picture a clothesline), hang different ribbons in various colors and widths.
 And please make sure the ribbons don’t hang too low so it doesn’t get wrapped around the baby’s neck and cause a serious accident.